kaeptnjoda/baboon/README.md

 ## Project structure

 Any code inside the `server/` directory is only loaded on the server while any code inside the `client/` directory will only be loaded on the client.
-Anything outside of these dirs will be loaded on both sides, but it's best to be explicit with such matters so any shared code should be kept in "shared/"
+Anything outside of these dirs will be loaded on both sides, but it's best to be explicit with such matters so any shared code should be kept in `shared/`

+Also, Meteor has a very bizzare file loading order: anything you put inside a `lib` folder will be loaded before anything else in the directory, while a file called `main.js` will be loaded last.
+This is useful to keep in mind when making any global declarations.